Yilan Creole Japanese: Geographic distribution

-The creole is spoken in Yilan County in Eastern Taiwan, mainly in Tungyueh Village, Chinyang Village, Aohua Village, and Hanhsi Village, with evidence of differences varieties of the creole found in each.
+The creole is spoken in Yilan County in Eastern Taiwan, mainly in Tungyueh Village (東岳村) and Chinyang Village (金洋村), both of which are in Datong Township (大同鄉); and Aohua Village (澳花村), and Hanhsi Village (寒溪村), both of which are in Nan'ao Township (南澳鄉).

+The varieties spoken in each village contain some minor differences.
 Although the exact number of Yilan Creole speakers is unknown, it is likely less than the total population of the four villages, which is 3,000.
 One estimate is that 2,000 to 3,000 speakers of Yilan Creole currently exist.
 While the creole is currently used among all generations, younger generations are receiving less exposure to it, causing the language to become endangered.
 While older speakers may not be fluent in Mandarin, younger generations are consistently using Mandarin more.

-Japanese language still has some influence in Taiwan society today.
-Japanese based Internet sites in Japanese are viewed by Taiwanese, with “few other countries [producing] as much information in Japanese as Taiwan”.
-Evidence of Japanese signboards, particularly with the use of the Japanese hiragana character の (pronounced “no”) may be seen in Taiwan.
+The Japanese language still has some influence in Taiwan society today.
+Websites in Japanese are regularly viewed by Taiwanese, with "few other countries [producing] as much information in Japanese as Taiwan".
+Evidence of Japanese signboards, particularly with the use of the Japanese hiragana character の (no) can often be seen in Taiwan.
 Taiwanese citizens who received Japanese education during the annexation of the nation still speak Japanese fluently today.
 There are three generations of Yilan Creole speakers, with the older and middle generations using the creole significantly more than the younger generation.

-In Tungyueh Village, younger generations seem to have lost the Yilan Creole, while there are still fluent younger generation speakers of the Creole in Aohua.
-After a push for preserving a more traditional and pure sense of Atayal heritage, the Yilan Creole that is imbued with Japanese features was removed from language examinations.
+In Tungyueh Village, younger generations are generally not fluent in Yilan Creole, while there are still fluent younger generation speakers of the Creole in Aohua.
+After a push for preserving a more traditional and pure sense of Atayal heritage, Yilan Creole that is imbued with Japanese features was removed from language examinations.
 This further instilled a tendency toward Mandarin and a push away from Yilan Creole in young speakers.
-While older generations prefer to speak Japanese or Yilan-Creole with people of the same age, they will often use Atayal or Mandarin mixed with Yilan Creole when speaking with younger generations; younger generations will similarly prefer Mandarin with same-age speakers, but may use Yilan Creole with older generations.
+While older generations prefer to speak Japanese or Yilan Creole with people of the same age, they will often use Atayal or Mandarin mixed with Yilan Creole when speaking with younger generations; younger generations will similarly prefer Mandarin with same-age speakers, but may use Yilan Creole with older generations.

-Due to the migration of Japanese from the western part of the Japan to Taiwan in the early half of the twentieth century, with seventy percent of Taiwan’s immigrants being from western Japan, Yilan Creole acquired some features of the dialects of western Japan.
-However, these regional dialects are still used unconsciously.
+Due to the migration of Japanese from western Japan to Taiwan in the early half of the twentieth century, with seventy percent of Taiwan's immigrants being from western Japan (such as from Kyushu and Okinawa), Yilan Creole acquired some features of the dialects of western Japan.
+However, speakers are generally unaware that they are regional rather than standard Japanese features.